 A process checklist is an almighty waste of time unless you actually use the thing!
 Get into the habit of, every time you write a blog post, (or whatever the process checklist is for), getting out the process checklist as the first thing you do and then actually using it: doing each step in the order that you have written it and ticking each step off when you have completed it.

-It is likely to feel like a bit of a pain, or even like extra work, at the start, but once you get into the habit of using your process checklist you will quickly begin to reap the rewards of increased productivity and extra time.
+It is likely to feel like a bit of a pain, or even like extra work, at the start, but once you get into the habit of using your process checklist, you will quickly begin to reap the rewards of increased productivity and extra time.

 Refine the process

-The final step is to continually refine the process checklist as you find better ways of doing things, remember extra tasks that should be part of the process and as you figure out the most efficient order to do the tasks in.
+The final step is to continually refine the process checklist as you find better ways of doing things, remember extra tasks that should be part of the process and figure out the most efficient order to do the tasks in.

 Process checklists and CoSchedule